 Analyze tone and language across years of calls.
 Surface sentiment shifts and strategy changes by speaker, quarter, and company.

 Problem: While analysts review transcripts closely, spotting consistent themes across time and companies is hard to scale.
-Identifying tone shifts or evolving narratives is time-consuming, and tracing past management responses to macro shifts or other changing variables is difficult to scale across multi-year periods or large coverage lists.
+Identifying tone shifts or evolving narratives is critical, but time-consuming.

 How Hebbia Helps: With Matrix, analysts can upload earnings transcripts across their coverage universe and query for recurring themes, tone shifts, and strategic signals.
 Common use cases include: